-Amortized cost - Amortized cost are those assets which are held within a business whose objective is to hold financial assets to collect contractual cash flows; and the terms of the financial assets must provide on specified dates cash flows solely through the collection of principal and interest.
+Amortized cost - Amortized cost are those assets which are held within a business whose objective is to hold financial assets to collect contractual cash flows.
+The terms of the financial assets must provide on specified dates cash flows solely through the collection of principal and interest.

 Fair value through profit or loss ("FVTPL") - A financial asset shall be measured at fair value through profit or loss unless it is measured at amortized cost or FVOCI.
-The Company may however make the irrevocable option to classify particular investments as FVTPL.
-The Company has classified its cash as FVTPL.
+The Company may, however, make the irrevocable option to classify particular investments as FVTPL.

-Fair value through other comprehensive income ("FVOCI") - FVOCI assets are those assets which are held within a business whose objective is achieved by both collecting contractual cash flows and selling financial assets; and the contractual terms of the financial assets give rise on specified dates to cash flows solely through the collection of principal and interest.
+Fair value through other comprehensive income ("FVOCI") - FVOCI assets are those assets which are held within a business whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+The contractual terms of the financial assets give rise on specified dates to cash flows solely through the collection of principal and interest.